 When you hear that a baby or child has a congenital heart defect, it means there is a structural problem that has affected the way the heart or major blood vessels have formed.
 Birth defects like this are common—nearly one out of every 100 children born is affected by congenital heart disease.

-“About half of these are major defects, requiring significant intervention or surgery, or multiple surgeries over many years,” says Alan Friedman, MD, a pediatric cardiologist for Yale Medicine, and professor of pediatric cardiology at Yale School of Medicine.
+“About half of these are major defects, requiring significant intervention or surgery, or multiple surgeries over many years,” says Alan Friedman, MD, a pediatric cardiologist for Yale Medicine.
 Scary as that sounds, most will be fine.
 “The outlook for just about every child born with congenital heart disease is excellent,” he says.
 “More than 95 percent of babies born with congenital heart disease survive to adulthood."

 Yale Medicine specialists provide highly personalized care for congenital heart disease patients of all ages, from fetal diagnosis through adulthood.